woduangle/Deep-Reinforcement-Learning-for-Traffic-Signal-Control-Optimization/A3C/readme.md

 \theta_{\text{actor}} \leftarrow \theta_{\text{actor}} + \alpha \nabla_\theta \log \pi_\theta(a|s) A(s,a)
 $$

-Here, α represents the learning rate, π_θ(a|s) denotes the probability distribution of taking action a given state s, and A(s,a) is the advantage function that measures how much better it is to take action a compared to average behavior.
+Here, α represents the learning rate, $\pi_θ(a|s)$ denotes the probability distribution of taking action a given state s, and A(s,a) is the advantage function that measures how much better it is to take action a compared to average behavior.

 #### Value function update rule